 Our membership is composed of:

-- (c).
-Individuals elected as Honorary Members as set forth in Section 2(e) of MOAA Membership Articles.
+- Individuals elected as Honorary Members as set forth in Section 2(e) of MOAA Membership Articles.

 Coronado Chapter MOAA Members are more than just members.
 They are facilitators.
 They successfully influence local government.
 They publicize valuable information to other MOAA members and affected military personnel.
 They recognize outstanding young people and help others in time of need.
 And while doing so, they develop close and lasting friendships with others of similar backgrounds and aspirations.

-If you’re still not sure, check us out on the web at www.coronadomoaa.org , by visiting our Facebook Page at “MOAA Coronado Chapter Sierra Vista, AZ” and/or by attending one of our Coronado Chapter meetings.
+If you’re still not sure, visit our Facebook Page and/or by attending one of our Coronado Chapter meetings (see below).
 Joining a chapter might be one of the best benefits you’ll derive from your membership in MOAA.

 MOAA has produced positive results on Capitol Hill in recent years thanks in large part to the support of its chapter members.
 Improvements in Survivor Benefits (SPB) and in military health care including TRICARE for Life, active duty pay increases, and the repeal of the dual compensation law are just a few of MOAA’s recent successes.